An Overview of our Academic programs

-In the 2010-11 school year we began implementing the IB Middle Years Program (MYP) in the grade 6 class.
-This process of this phased implementation is continuing a grade level each year until we reach full implementation across grades 6 – 10 in the 2014-15 academic year.
-During this process, the International General Certificate of Secondary Education (IGCSE) will still feature in grades 9 and 10, and those students entering grade 9 in 2012-13 will still be able to take these external examinations normally at the end of grade 10.
+In the 2010-11 school year we began implementing the IB Middle Years Program (MYP) to our grade 6 students.
+The phased implementation of the MYP has been continuing a grade level each year and we will reach full implementation across grades 6 – 10 in the 2014-15 academic year.
+During this process, the International General Certificate of Secondary Education (IGCSE) is being phased out and the current 2013-2014 school year is the last for students to have the option of taking these external examinations.

 From the IB website:

 The IB Middle Years Program, for students aged 11 to 16, provides a framework of academic challenge that encourages students to embrace and understand the connections between traditional subjects and the real world, and become critical and reflective thinkers.
 The program consists of eight subject groups integrated through five areas of interaction that provide a framework for learning within and across the subjects.
 Students are required to study their mother tongue, a second language, humanities, sciences, mathematics, arts, physical education and technology.
 In the final year of the program, students also engage in a personal project, which allows them to demonstrate the understandings and skills they have developed throughout the program.

 The objectives of MYP subject groups encompass the factual, conceptual, procedural and metacognitive dimensions of knowledge.
 Through a conceptually based and contextualized framework, students learn ‘how to learn’ at the same time developing their thinking, research, self-management, social and communication skills.